 While our Board is ultimately responsible for risk oversight at the Company, our three Board Committees assist our Board in fulfilling its oversight responsibilities in certain areas of risk.
-The Audit Committee assists our Board in fulfilling its oversight responsibilities with respect to risk management in the areas of financial reporting, internal controls, and compliance with legal and regulatory requirements, and discusses policies with respect to risk assessment and risk management.
-The Governance Committee assists our Board in fulfilling its oversight responsibilities with respect to the management of risks associated with Board organization, membership and structure, succession planning for our Directors, and corporate governance.
-The Compensation Committee assists our Board in fulfilling its oversight responsibilities with respect to the management of risks arising from our compensation policies and programs, and succession planning for our executive officers.
+The Audit Committee assists our Board in fulfilling its oversight responsibilities with respect to risk management in the areas of financial reporting, internal controls, cyber risk, data protection, business ethics and corporate compliance.
+The Governance Committee assists our Board in fulfilling its oversight responsibilities with respect to the management of risks associated with Board organization, membership and structure, succession planning for our Directors, corporate governance, social responsibility, and sustainability.
+The Compensation Committee assists our Board in fulfilling its oversight responsibilities with respect to the management of risks arising from our compensation policies and programs, succession planning for our executive officers, and human capital and talent, including workforce diversity and inclusion.

-In keeping with its responsibilities, the Compensation Committee has evaluated potential risks arising from the Company's compensation policies and practices for all employees, and concluded that any such risks are not reasonably likely to have a material adverse effect on the Company.
-Among other possible risks, the Compensation Committee considered risks related to the three components of our 2018 incentive compensation plans.
-Those components are Target Revenue (consolidated revenue excluding revenue from cloud-based services, hardware sales and billed travel), new annual contract value from cloud-based services (NACV) and adjusted operating income (AOI) (see complete definitions on page 30).
+In keeping with its responsibilities, the Compensation Committee has evaluated potential risks arising from the Company's compensation policies and practices for all employees and concluded that any such risks are not reasonably likely to have a material adverse effect on the Company.
+Among other possible risks, the Compensation Committee considered risks related to the three components of our 2021 incentive compensation plans.
+Those components are Target Revenue (consolidated revenue excluding revenue from cloud-based services, hardware sales and billed travel), new annual contract value from cloud-based services (NACV) and adjusted operating income (AOI) (see complete definitions on page 34).
 In reaching its conclusion, the Compensation Committee reviewed and considered various factors, including the following factors:

-✓ Our incentive compensation plans include short-term annual cash bonus for all participants and long-term equity incentives for upper management;

-- ✓ Our long-term equity incentives include both performance-based and service-based awards; - ✓ Our short-term annual cash bonuses and our long-term performance-based equity incentives use Target Revenue, NACV, and AOI as performance measures, with minimum to maximum range criteria (minimum threshold, target, maximum) providing a pay-for-performance opportunity with zero payout potential below threshold and maximum payout opportunity above target capped at a specific level; and - ✓ Our Compensation Committee reviews and approves performance criteria and related target levels and performance payout amounts for actual results before incentives are paid.
+- ✓ Our incentive compensation plans include a short-term annual cash bonus for all participants and long-term equity incentives for upper management; - ✓ Our long-term equity incentives include both performance-based and service-based awards; - ✓ Our short-term annual cash bonuses and our long-term performance-based equity incentives use Target Revenue, NACV, and AOI as performance measures, with minimum to maximum range criteria (minimum threshold, target, maximum) providing a pay-for-performance opportunity with zero payout potential below threshold and maximum payout opportunity above target capped at a specific level; and - ✓ Our Compensation Committee reviews and approves performance criteria and related target levels and performance payout amounts for actual results before incentives are paid.